-All students or staff returning from any or suspected COVID-19 illness or exposures are to adhere to the following guidelines.
-All students and staff will need clearance from the Community Engagement Team after safely isolating or quarantining to return to school and work.
+All students or staff returning from any or suspected COVID-19 illness are to adhere to the following guidelines.
+Clearance from the Community Engagement Team after safely isolating or quarantining to return to school and work is not required.

 Confirmed Positive COVID-19 Diagnosis